 At ten weeks into your pregnancy, there are many concerns that you should have.
 One of them is losing your baby through vaginal bleeding.

 If you’ve experienced days or weeks of heavy bleeding already, I suggest you inform your doctor about it.
-Heavy bleeding with fetal parts and thick blood clots means that you are having a miscarriage.
+Heavy bleeding with large blood clots or tissue, especially with strong cramping, is very worrying and may mean you are having a miscarriage or another serious problem, so you should seek urgent medical care.

 Alternatively, you may also experience a mild spotting for hours or few days.
 Vaginal spotting while pregnant, especially in your first three months of pregnancy, must be examined by your doctor to rule out possible complications.